-19. PUBLICITY AND DISCLOSURES
+18. PUBLICITY AND DISCLOSURES

-19.1 On or after the Effective Date of this Agreement, the Parties shall issue a press release substantially in a form to be agreed upon by the Parties.
+18.1 On or after the Effective Date of this Agreement, the Parties shall issue a press release substantially in a form to be agreed upon by the Parties.
 Thereafter, Distributor and Capricor may each disclose to third parties the information contained in such press release without the need for further approval by the other Party, provided that such information is still accurate.
 Any subsequent press release will contain the same accuracy and truthfulness as the original press release.
 No other press releases or public disclosures of the transaction contemplated by this Agreement may be made that discloses additional information about such transactions without the mutual consent of the other Party or to the extent required by applicable law, rule or regulation (including stock exchange requirements).
 To the extent that a release of information is required by applicable law, rule or regulation (including stock exchange requirements), the disclosing Party will use Commercially Reasonable Efforts to ensure that the content is accurate and in accordance with reasonable business standards and will, to the extent practicable, provide the other Party with advance notice of the proposed disclosure and an opportunity to review and comment upon such disclosure.
 A copy of this Agreement may be filed with the Securities and Exchange Commission, The New York Stock Exchange, the NASDAQ Market and/or the Tokyo Stock Exchange as required by applicable Regulations.
 In connection with such filing, the Parties will endeavor to obtain confidential treatment of economic and trade secret information.
-For clarification, subject to the foregoing provision in this Section 19.1, Distributor may cause NS Pharma to issue a press release in relation to this Agreement.

-19.2 The restrictions contained in Section 19.1 will not apply to any disclosures to any prospective investor, acquirer, financing source, analyst, consultant, agent, representative, successor or finder, or any licensee of Capricor, or any other third party with whom Capricor is considering entering into a commercial relationship including but not limited to business alliance or M&A provided that Capricor takes reasonable precautions to maintain confidentiality prior to disclosure.
+18.2 The restrictions contained in Section 18.1 will not apply to any disclosures to any prospective investor, acquirer, financing source, analyst, consultant, agent, representative, successor or finder, or any licensee of Capricor, or any other third party with whom Capricor is considering entering into a commercial relationship including but not limited to business alliance or M&A provided that Capricor takes reasonable precautions to maintain confidentiality prior to disclosure.
 Capricor will have taken reasonable precautions for purpose of this Agreement if it obtains a written confidentiality agreement with the intended recipient containing confidentiality provisions substantially similar to those contained in Article 13 of this Agreement.
-Capricor shall indemnify and hold harmless the Distributor for any subsequent breach of such confidentiality agreement by such recipient.
-Any information that is now, or hereafter becomes generally known or available to the public will be excluded from the prohibitions of this Article 19.
+Capricor shall indemnify and hold harmless Distributor for any subsequent breach of such confidentiality agreement by such recipient.
+Any information that is now, or hereafter becomes generally known or available to the public will be excluded from the prohibitions of this Article 18.
 In addition to the foregoing, Capricor shall have the right to use without further consent, the names or marks of Distributor on Capricor's website, corporate presentations, and in media segments, provided that Capricor shall not change or modify such names, marks, or logos of Distributor.

-20. GENERAL PROVISIONS
+19. GENERAL PROVISIONS